-- 11.2 As well as direct delivery through public and private funding, Fylde Council will expect developers to make a contribution towards infrastructure provision to help address the increased demands on services that arise from new developments. - 11.3 On-site provision of infrastructure to serve the needs of a particular development can be implemented through a planning obligation negotiated under Section 106 of the Town and Country Planning Act, 1990.
+- 11.2 As well as direct delivery through public and private funding, Fylde Council will expect developers to make a contribution towards infrastructure provision to help address the increased demands on services that arise from new developments. - 11.3 Both off-site and on-site provision of infrastructure to serve the needs of a particular development can be implemented through a planning obligation negotiated under Section 106 of the Town and Country Planning Act, 1990.
 Where infrastructure is needed to benefit a broader area, contributions can be secured from a wide range of developments, via the CIL. - 11.4 The CIL comprises a range of standard charges that apply to new built development within an area, based on the economic viability (ability to pay) of the different types of uses.
 Councils can choose whether or not to bring in CIL.
-Fylde Council agreed to develop and proceed with CIL at the full Council meeting in March 2015 and to prepare a preliminary draft charging schedule setting out the envisaged levy charge rates, together with a Regulation 123 List.
+Fylde Council agreed to develop and proceed with CIL at the full council meeting in March 2015 and to prepare a Preliminary Draft Charging Schedule setting out the envisaged levy charge rates, together with a Regulation 123 List.
 A CIL Consultation Document will be produced to explain these intentions and facilitate engagement with all interested parties, including developers and infrastructure providers.
-This draft IDP is a supporting document to the Local Plan and is also subject to consultation.
+This IDP is a supporting document to the Local Plan and is also subject to consultation.